m-amroune/portfolio/README.md

 ---

-## About the Project
+## About

-This portfolio is designed to present:

-- my front-end developer profile
-- personal web applications
-- training projects from OpenClassrooms and FreeCodeCamp
-- technical stack and project links
-- a contact form connected to an email API
+The portfolio includes my main personal applications, projects completed through OpenClassrooms and FreeCodeCamp, and detailed presentations of selected projects.

-The interface is built with a component-based structure and a responsive layout.
+The interface is responsive and includes light and dark themes.

 ---

-## Featured Projects
+## Personal Projects

-### Personal Applications

-- **Admin Dashboard**: administration interface with authentication, user management, orders and CRUD operations
+- **Admin Dashboard** - administration interface with authentication, user management and order tracking
-- **Job Tracker**: application to track job applications, statuses and related information
+- **Job Tracker** - application for tracking job applications and statuses
-- **GitHub Resume Generator**: application generating a resume-style page from a public GitHub profile
+- **GitHub Resume Generator** - resume-style page generated from a public GitHub profile

-### Training Projects

-Projects developed through OpenClassrooms and FreeCodeCamp covering:

-- responsive front-end integration
-- React components and state management
-- JavaScript logic and data handling
-- REST APIs and microservices with Node.js and Express
-- databases and data modelling with MongoDB, PostgreSQL and SQL
-- algorithms and problem solving

-Each project page can include:

-- project description
-- technologies used
-- live demo
-- source code link
+Training projects are also available on the dedicated projects page.

 ---